acquia/blt/readme/code-review.md

     * All application functionality should be covered by a functional test via either Behat or PHPUnit
     * All custom libraries should be covered using unit tests via PHPUnit
 * __Documentation__
-    * Minimum documentation requirements set forth by Drupal Coding Standard should be met.
+    * Minimum documentation requirements set forth by Drupal Coding Standard should be met
     * The code itself should be correctly self-documenting: [Code Tells You How, Comments Tell You Why](http://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)
     * Additional user-facing documentation is included where necessary
 * Configuration management